Files

 In a blank workspace, add a Schema (Any Format) reader to the canvas.
 For the dataset, click the arrow drop-down menu and select Select Multiple Folders/Files…. to get into the Advanced File Browser.

-In the Advanced File Browser, click on Add Folders… and then select the folder which contains all of the geodatabases you would like to read in.
-For this example, we will be using the Data folder which is contained in the FMEData2018 folder.
-Then under File/Filter type *.gdb this will select all of the files that have the geodatabase file extension.
+In the Advanced File Browser, click Add Folders… and then select the folder that contains all the geodatabases you want to read in.
+For this example, we will use the Data folder, which is located in the FMEData2018 folder.
+Then, under File/Filter, type *.gdb, which will select all files with the geodatabase file extension.
 Finally, enable Subfolders so that the file browser will look through all of the subfolders contained within the Data folder.

-The Schema (Any Format) reader will read the list of feature classes in all the geodatabases in the folders and returns the names of the feature classes in an attribute called "fme_feature_type_name".
+The Schema (Any Format) reader will read the list of feature classes in all the geodatabases in the folders and return the names of the feature classes in an attribute called "fme_feature_type_name".

 Expand the Attribute and Geometry Handling section, and then expand the <Generic> Port section.
 For Attributes to Expose click on the ellipsis [...] and type in fme_feature_type, this will ensure that the fme_feature_type attribute is exposed when we connect our writer to the <Generic> port.

-The remainder of the FeatureReader parameters can be left as the default.
-In addition, the FeatureReader also returns the schema of each of these feature classes, which can be accessed by connecting to the <Schema> port.
+The remaining FeatureReader parameters can be left at their default values.
+Additionally, the FeatureReader returns the schema of each feature class, which can be accessed by connecting to the <Schema> port.

 3. Dynamic Writing